SpicyyMath/Consumer_rights_prototype/README.md

 # Consumer Rights Website Prototype

-This is a functional HTML prototype for a website designed to help users understand their rights under Australian Consumer Law, particularly for electronics and digital goods.
+This project is a functional front-end prototype designed to demystify the complexities of the Australian Consumer Law and provide clear, immediate guidance for everyday consumers.
+Its core objective is to empower individuals who are facing issues with faulty electronics or digital goods.
+Through a simple, interactive questionnaire, users can quickly understand their rights and receive actionable guidance on their next steps.
+This prototype was developed with a strong emphasis on Accessibility, integrating features such as font resizing, high-contrast mode, text-to-speech, and multi-language support to ensure an equitable and seamless experience for all users.

 ---